oracle/python-oracledb/doc/src/api_manual/module.rst

     This method can only be used in python-oracledb Thin mode.

+    When connecting to Oracle Autonomous Database, use Python 3.11, or later.

     .. versionadded:: 2.0.0

     Some values, such as the database host name, can be specified as